PaAno: Patch-Based Representation Learning for Time-Series Anomaly Detection: Sensitivity Analysis

 We demonstrated other ways to choose the negative patch to analyze how the negative selection and the triplet loss in PaAno respond to different forms of contrast.
 Specifically, we compared the patch farthest from the anchor in the embedding space (\emph{Farthest}), the patch closest to the anchor (\emph{Closest}), a randomly chosen patch (\emph{Random}), and the patch at the median of the similarity ranking (\emph{Median}).

-In the experiments, median negatives offered even weak contrast compared to random negatives or InfoNCE in TSB-AD-U, and performed comparably to them in TSB-AD-M. Random negatives showed highly similar behavior to InfoNCE, providing no consistent contrast.
-These results suggest that random or percentile-based negatives fall short of providing the meaningful contrast required for effective metric learning of time-series patches.
+In the experiments, random negatives slightly outperformed InfoNCE but exhibited similar behavior, providing limited contrast.
+These results suggest that random negatives fall short of providing the meaningful contrast required for effective metric learning of time-series patches.
 In contrast, as the default strategy in PaAno, the farthest negative consistently achieved the strongest performance.
-It is shown to offer a reliably distinct comparison that encourages the encoder to learn discriminative representations.
-Interestingly, the closest negative also performed second best in both univariate and multivariate settings.
-These results indicate that metric learning for time-series patches is most effective when the negative is clearly dissimilar to the anchor, and still reasonably effective when it is clearly similar, whereas intermediate or ambiguous negatives provide weaker contrast.
+It provides a reliably distinct comparison that encourages the encoder to learn discriminative representations.
+The closest and median negatives also achieved moderate performance in both univariate and multivariate settings, suggesting that explicitly selected negatives can still provide useful learning signals, although less consistently than the farthest negative.
+Overall, these results indicate that metric learning for time-series patches benefits from stable and informative negative selection, while the farthest negative offers the most reliable contrast for learning discriminative patch representations.

 The pretext loss in PaAno is applied only during the early iterations to stabilize representation learning when the embedding space is still unstructured and triplet-based distance comparisons are unreliable.
 Using this auxiliary objective in the initial phase improves training stability and shows consistent performance gains (Table~\ref{tab:component_ablation}).
 Additionally, to analyze how the pretext loss should be integrated with the triplet objective, we conducted sensitivity analyses on its application strategy and loss weight.